Skip to main content

 The new palette is looking good but what if you want to change the more prevalant base and background colors of the app?
 Let's convert the whole app to dark mode to demonstrate how to do that.

-First, find the mode option nested under theme in strudel.config.ts.
+First, find the mode option nested under palette.
 This value controls how many of the inner components and various component states are rendered:

 Change the mode from light to dark: